Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 - Open the index.html file then use the shortcut [shift+alt+b] to see the website in your browser

--Go through the website and think of ways tha you can contribute to the website i.e
+- Go through the website and think of ways that you can contribute to the website i.e

 - working on an issues by mentors